SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 2.12.0

+* DELETE `enableV1Services` as detailed in the 2.11.0 release.

 ## Upgrading to Renku 2.11.0

 * EDIT `enableV1Services` is now set to `false` by default.